 Load testing evaluates how a system performs under real-world traffic conditions.
-It helps ensure that websites, applications, or software can handle multiple users without slowing down or crashing.
+Different types of load testing help ensure that websites, applications, or software can handle multiple users without slowing down or crashing.

 Overview